 • …these only show certain kinds of infinity are impossible.2

 A part of the whole contains less than the whole (i.e. In reality, if M’ is a submultitude of M, then intuitively there are more things in M than M’).
 This is relevant because if infinities are possibly instantiated in the real world, then this deeply intuitive (almost commonsensical) proposition about the world has to be false.
 (I.e. belief in the possible existence of an infinity would require significant evidential justification.)

 “The notion of an 'actual infinity' is logically consistent/possible within Axiomatized Set Theory.”

 But, so what?
-A concept's being logically possible (free of formal contradictions) doesn't entail that it is actually/metaphysically possible.1
+A concept's being logically possible (free of formal contradictions), especially within system of rules (e.g. subtraction being disallowed) to prevent contraditions, doesn't entail that it is actually/metaphysically possible.1

 God is an infinite being.
 This is relevant because if God is an infinite being, then God's existence entails the existence of an actual infinity.

-But wait, when we say God is infinite, we are ascribing a qualitative attribute to God (e.g. God is maximally good, powerful).
+But wait, when we say God is infinite, we are ascribing a qualitative attribute to God (e.g. God is maximally good and powerful).
 We are not ascribing a quantitative infinity.

 The extent of God's knowledge would be infinite (given God exists and is omniscient).
 So if actual infinities are impossible so is God.1

 But so what if the extent is infinite?
-Couldn't it be that God's knowledge is metaphysically “simple", akin to a map, which isn't inherently propositional in form, but which can nevertheless be _represented _propositonally (e.g. city A is 3 miles from city B; one can get there via route xyz, etc.).2
+Couldn't it be that God's knowledge is metaphysically “simple”.
+(That is to say, couldn't it represent the world the way a map does, which is not inherently propositional in form, but which can nevertheless be described with a potential infinity of propositions [e.g. city A is 3 miles from city B; one can get there via route 1 or 2, or 3, etc., ad infinitum]).2